Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Introduction

-For $\lh$ valued trigonometric polynomials in $d$ variables, the cone $\mathcal C$ is archimedean with the polynomial $1$, which has the value of the identity $1\in \lh$ for all $z$, as the order unit --- that is, for any hermitian $p$, there is a positive constant $\alpha$ such that $\alpha 1 \pm p \in \mathcal C$.
+For $\lh$ valued trigonometric polynomials in $r$ variables, the cone $\mathcal C$ is archimedean with the polynomial $1$, which has the value of the identity $1\in \lh$ for all $z$, as the order unit --- that is, for any hermitian $p$, there is a positive constant $\alpha$ such that $\alpha 1 \pm p \in \mathcal C$.
 There is the obvious generalization to $M_n(\mathbb C)\otimes \lh$ valued polynomials.
-The cone is in general not closed, and so attention is usually restricted to the set $\mathcal P_N$ of hermitian polynomials of degree less than or equal to some fixed $N = (n_1,\dots, n_d)$ with norm closed positive cone $\mathcal C_N$.
-However, since hermitian squares can have reduced degree, it might not be possible to factor an element of $\mathcal C_N$ using analytic polynomials from $\mathcal P_N$.
+The cone is in general not closed, so attention is usually restricted to the set $\mathcal P_N$ of hermitian polynomials of degree less than or equal to some fixed $N = (n_1,\dots, n_d)$ with norm closed positive cone $\mathcal C_N$.
+However by the cancellation noted above, hermitian squares can have reduced degree, so it might not be possible to factor an element of $\mathcal C_N$ using analytic polynomials from $\mathcal P_N$.

 For polynomials taking values in $\mathbb R$, such factorization problems are central to real algebraic geometry.
 It is always possible to express a scalar valued hermitian trigonometric polynomial in terms of real polynomials,